Grasping Hot Water Plumbing: Your Ultimate Starter Kit

 How long can the lifespan of a hot water heater?

-The lifespan of a hot water heater depends on the model and type.
-On average, a storage tank water heater lasts 8-12 years and a tankless water heater can last up to 20 years.
+The life span of a hot water heater depends on the type and model.
+On average, a tank water heater lasts 8-12 years, while tanksless water heaters can last up to 20 years.

-How do I know whether the hot water heater in my home is in need replacing?
+What can I do to determine whether the hot water heater in my home requires replacing?

-The signs that your hot water heater may need to be replaced include rust or corrosion on the tank, leaks or strange noises, and a lack of hot water.
-If you encounter any of these issues, it is recommended that you consult a professional plumber.
+Signs that your hot water heater might need to be repaired include corrosion or rust in the tank.
+Other signs include leaks, odd noises, and a lack in hot water.
+If you are experiencing any of these problems it is suggested that you consult a professional plumber.

 Tags: Plumbing Categories: Hot Water, Plumber